 Filing Chapter 13 bankruptcy is a great option for many debtors.
 However, some debtors are not eligible to file this type of bankruptcy.
-Find out who can file Chapter 13 and who cannot file Chapter 13 so you will be able to make an informed decision if you have to file bankruptcy.
+Find out who can file Chapter 13 and who cannot so you will be able to make an informed decision if you have to file for bankruptcy.

 A Business Is Not Eligible To File For Chapter 13

-Business owners, even those who operate businesses as a sole proprietorship, are not eligible to file for Chapter 13 under the name of the business.
-Most business owners file for Chapter 11 if they need help reorganizing the debts of the business.
+Business owners, even those who operate businesses as a sole proprietorship, are not eligible to file for Chapter 13 under the business’s name.
+Most business owners file for Chapter 11 if they need help reorganizing their debts.

 You Must Have Enough Income

 When wondering who can file Chapter 13, individuals must have enough income to qualify.
-The bankruptcy court will want to verify that you have enough disposable income after your expenses and other payment obligations have been paid.
-You must have enough income in order to make the repayments that are approved by the court.
+The bankruptcy court will want to verify that you have enough disposable income after paying your expenses and other payment obligations.
+You must have enough income to make the repayments that the court approves.
 Income sources can include one or more of the following:

 - Sales commissions